 ECON 8005.
 Microeconomic Theory I. 3 Credit Hours.

-This course covers demand analysis; the theory of the firm; the theory of markets; and theories of wages, rent, interest, and profits.
+This course covers basic price theory concepts such as demand analysis, the theory of the firm, and market equilibrium.
+It also covers basic theories of wages, rent, interest, and profits.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.